Foundations & Firsts: Vocal Pedagogy with Dr. Peter

 (b).
 Defining and understanding phonation for singing, and a walk-through of diagnostic exercises aimed at putting students and teachers at ease in their early lessons

-In this class we’ll review and expand on phonation for singing and grow your understanding of how it relates to style, shaping the vocal tract, and what it means for vocal classification.
+Here you’ll grow your understanding of how it relates to style, shaping the vocal tract, and what it means for vocal classification.
 Come to this class ready to sing & improvise through some resonance adjustments!
-Content includes:

 (a).
 Defining and understanding resonance for singing, and how to use it as a diagnostic tool in understanding voice type, as well as a singer’s physiological and self/vocal-image related issues, needs, and areas for growth